att-cloudnative-labs/kcertifier/README.md

   organizationalUnit: "organizational unit"
 sans: "[] list of alternate server names"
 packages: "[] list of output secrets"
-  - type: "cert/key or keystore format. valid values are 'pem', 'pkcs12', and 'jks'"
+  - type: "cert/key or keystore format. valid values are 'pem', 'pkcs12', 'jks', and 'none'"
     secretName: "name of the output secret"
     labels: "[map] key/value pairs of labels to put in output secret metadata"
     annotations: "[map] key/value pairs of annotations to put in output secret metadata. **some controller specific annotations will also be added to the output secret"